50+ Employee Satisfaction Survey Questions (2026 Guide)

 For desk-based teams, in-app distribution with Formbricks gives you the highest response rates because employees see the survey in their workflow, not buried in their inbox.
 For deskless workers, link surveys distributed through internal messaging channels or QR codes in physical locations work best.

-To improve response rates across any channel, see our guide on how to increase survey response rates.
+To improve response rates across any channel, see the guide on how to increase survey response rates.

 How to Analyze Your Results